-Lelo F1s V1 male toy left a lot to be desired… In this Lelo F1S V2 review you’ll learn if its worth getting, how does it fare against Prototype, and what are best alternatives:
+The Lelo F1s V1 male masturbator left a lot to be desired… In this Lelo F1S V2 review, you’ll learn if it’s worth getting, how does it fare against Prototype, and what are best alternatives:

 The V2 has improved motors which give some serious rumbly power, even though the original was no slouch.

 It has new and better modes and pleasure patterns, with options to customize your own in the app (or code them, if you have coding experience).

 The silicone sleeve is softer, too; and like the previous versions, it’s still waterproof, lightweight, and has the same cruise control tech as before.

 And did I say it looks INCREDIBLE?
 (User experience matters.)